Aparavi-Operations/aparavi-cloud-receipts/aparavi-connect/azure/vm/README.md

 1. AppAgent (Aggregator + Collector on one instance)
 2. Three workers connected to the AppAgent
-3. Monitoring solition (Graphana dashboard, NodeExportes, vmagent, vmalert, and alermanager)
+3. Monitoring solution (Graphana dashboard, NodeExportes, vmagent, vmalert, and alermanager)

 To change this configuration you can set variables `appagent` and `workers` in `main.tf` file to `false`.